Easy setup. Great processing speed for home and office tasks, along with a roomy hard drive. High-quality 1080p camera with a privacy shield.

 Gamers will be disappointed in the graphics performance.
 Some will want a faster CPU.

 Consistent performance for its specifications.
-Good-sized screen, without much glare.
-Very easy to set up.
+Good-sized screen without much glare.
+HDMI input and output.
+Runs quietly.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.